 S.1.5.5.
-Recorded Representations for Transactions Where a Post-Delivery Discount(s) is Provided. - Except for fleet sales and other price contract sales, a printed receipt providing the following information shall be available through a built-in or separate recording element that is part of the system for transactions involving a post-delivery discount:
+Recorded Representations for Transactions Where a Post-Delivery Discount(s) is Provided. - Except for fleet sales and other price contract sales, a recorded representation providing the following information shall be available through a built-in or separate recording element that is part of the system for transactions involving a post-delivery discount:

-- (a) the product identity by name, symbol, abbreviation, or code number; - (b) transaction information as shown on the dispenser at the end of the delivery and prior to any postdelivery discount(s), including the: - (1) total volume of the delivery;
+- (a) the product identity by name, symbol, abbreviation, or code number; - (b) transaction information as shown on the dispenser at the end of the delivery and prior to any postdelivery discount(s), including the: - (1) total volume of the delivery; - (2) unit price; and - (3) total computed price of the fuel sale. - (c) an itemization of the post-delivery discounts to the unit price; and sales price) shall be determinable for at least 15 minutes at the device or another on-site device accessible to the customer.
+[Nonretroactive as of January 1, 2017] (Added 2016)

-- (2) unit price; and - (3) total computed price of the fuel sale. - (c) an itemization of the post-delivery discounts to the unit price; and - (d) the final total price of the fuel sale after all post-delivery discounts are applied.
+(d) the final total price of the fuel sale after all post-delivery discounts are applied.

 S.1.5.6.
-Transaction Information, Power Loss. - In the event of a power loss, the information needed to complete any transaction in progress at the time of the power loss (such as the quantity and unit price, or sales price) shall be determinable for at least 15 minutes at the device or another on-site device accessible to the customer.
+Transaction Information, Power Loss. - In the event of a power loss, the information needed to complete any transaction in progress at the time of the power loss (such as the quantity and unit price, or